0xProject/0x-protocol-specification/v3/v3-specification.md

 ### executeTransaction

 `executeTransaction` is typically the entry point for executing any 0x transaction.
-It can be used to call any external function on the `Exchange` contract in the context of the transaction signer (with the exception of any administrative functions).
+It can be used to call any external function on the `Exchange` contract in the context of the transaction signer (context will _not_ be updated for any administrative function calls).
 Note that while [protocol fees](#protocol-fees) are ordinarily charged only to the taker, it is possible for a caller of `executeTransaction` to pay the fee on behalf of the taker by providing a value with the message call.

 ```solidity
 /// @dev Executes an Exchange method call in the context of signer.